 As has been true in recent years, we expect that our first-year residence halls will be nearly 100% full.
 With almost 1,500 residential students living on campus, this fall will definitely be an exciting time at North Central College.

-Move-in for all new international students will be on Thursday, January 2, 2020 (airport pick-up day).
+Move-in for all new international students will be on Wednesday, August 17, 2022 (arrival day).
 The Center for Global Education will be there to help you.
-Following move-in will be a new international student orientation.
+Following move-in will be a new international student orientation beginning on Thursday, August 18, 2022.

 Now that you have your assigned roommate’s name(s) and contact information, we recommend that you reach out to him/her.
-You may want to remind your roommate that as an international student you will not be able to bring big items such as a television, micro-fridge, etc. In addition to using the information we have provided as a way of getting in touch with your roommate, you may also check to see if he/she is on Facebook.
+You may want to remind your roommate that as an international student you will not be able to bring big items such as a television, micro-fridge, etc. In addition to using the information we have provided as a way of getting in touch with your roommate, you may also check to see if he/she is on Facebook, Instagram or TikTok.

 All international students are housed with American students, who apply for the International Roommate Program.

-As a resident student you will automatically be assigned Block Meal Plan 1.
+As a resident student you will automatically be assigned 17 Meals Weekly Dinning Plan.
 Each term you will have the option of changing your meal plan to best suit your eating needs.
 Meal plans can only be altered at the check-in desk at Kaufman Dining Hall during the first week of each term.
-The Block Meal Plans cost the same amount, but vary in terms of where you plan to eat most of your meals.
-The All Access Meal Plan is an addition cost.

 WHAT ARE “MEALS?”
 Meals, also called swipes or credits, can be used at Kaufman Dining Hall.
 Your meals are added to your student ID at the beginning of each term.
 Throughout the term, when you use a meal swipe, it is subtracted from your meal plan.
 Kaufman Dining Hall is the College’s all-you-can-eat facility.
-Meals, or swipes, can also be used at the Cage, Au Bon Pain, and Freshens, which has an array of choices to satisfy anyone's cravings!
+Meals, or swipes, can also be used at the Cage, Au Bon Pain, and the Rolland Center Boilerhouse Cafeé, which has an array of choices to satisfy anyone's cravings!

 WHAT ARE FLEX DOLLARS?
 Flex Dollars also act like a pre-paid credit card; however, Flex Dollars are not a part of the North Central College meal plan.
 Flex Dollars can be used to purchase a wide variety of items including food, books, North Central apparel, school supplies, and items from some vending machines located on campus.
 You can add flex dollars for your spending needs by going to the Business Office (on the third floor of Old Main) and purchasing them in increments of $25.00 (cash or check) or by adding funds using the CBORD GET platform at https://get.cbord.com/ncc (credit or debit).
 Students who do not have meal plans can add flex dollars in the same manner.
 Flex Dollars roll over from one academic year to the next.
 We will review this during the first week orientation.